visualbis/VV-Docs/docs/admin-guide/overview.md

 import Zoom from "react-medium-image-zoom";
 import "react-medium-image-zoom/dist/styles.css";

-BI Hub is used for only viewing reports and it cannot be used to create/modify/delete reports.
+BI Hub is used only for viewing reports and it cannot be used to create/modify/delete reports.
 Those tasks will have to be done from the BI platform.
 Most of the features explained in this guide are launched from the application pane after the user/admin does a successful login.

 Following are the modules displayed in the application side panel:

 - <Link to={useBaseUrl('#admin-home-page')}>Admin Home Page</Link>
-- <Link to={useBaseUrl('docs/admin-guide/admin-functions/integrate-bihub-platform-msad/edit-agent-instance')}>Agent Manager</Link>
+- <Link to={useBaseUrl('docs/admin-guide/agent-manager/agent-manager-main')}>Agent Manager</Link>
 - User manager
 - Authentication
 - Audit
 - Reports
 - User Requests
 - Settings

-This is the same order in which the modules are displayed in the application pane as shown below.
-The functionality of these modules are covered in subsequent sections of this document.

 <div class="center">
   <Zoom>